mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 author: mropert
 ---

-Christmas and New Year Eve are that particular parts of the year when we wish for impossible things and make unreasonable promises.
+Christmas and New Year Eve are that particular part of the year when we wish for impossible things and make unreasonable promises.
 Get a bottle of a 1999 DRC La Tâche, lose weight, have a C++ ecosystem with a built-in package manager...

 Since we computer scientists like challenge, let's take a moment to work on the hardest of those.
 In the